accelero-cloud/appkernel/docs/services.rst

 The configuration above will permit the access of the GET method to all clients authenticated with the role `user`, however it requires the role
 `admin` for the rest of the HTTP methods.
-More details are available in the :ref:`Role Based Access Management` section.
+Check out the details in the :ref:`Role Based Access Management` section.

 Full range of CRUD operations
 `````````````````````````````
 Appkernel follows the REST convention for CRUD ((CR)eate(U)pdate(D)elete) operations.
 Use the method:

 * GET: to retrieve all, some or one model instance (entity);
 * POST: to create a new entity or update an existing one;
 * PUT: to replace an existing model instance;